-- The Design-Build Team shall not conduct any hauling operations against the flow of traffic of an open travelway unless an approved temporary traffic barrier or guardrail separates the traffic from the hauling operation. - The Design-Build Team shall not haul during the holiday and special events time restrictions listed in ICT #2, ICT #3, and ICT #4 unless the hauling operation occurs completely behind temporary traffic barrier or guardrail and does not impact traffic operations.

-- All entrances and exits for hauling to and from the work zone shall conform to the January 2012 NCDOT Roadway Standard Drawings. - Haul vehicles shall not enter and / or exit an open travel lane at speeds more than 10 mph below the posted speed limit. - All hauling entrances, exits and crossings shall be shown on the Transportation Management Plans. - Hauling operations that perpendicularly cross a roadway shall require Transportation Management Plans and shall be subject to the time restrictions, and holiday and special event time restrictions listed in ICT #2, ICT #3, and ICT #4.
+- The Design-Build Team shall not conduct any hauling operations against the flow of traffic of an open travelway unless an approved temporary traffic barrier or guardrail separates the traffic from the hauling operation. - The Design-Build Team shall not haul during the holiday and special events time restrictions listed in ICT #1 and ICT #2, unless the hauling operation occurs completely behind temporary traffic barrier or guardrail and does not impact traffic operations. - All entrances and exits for hauling to and from the work zone shall conform to the 2012 NCDOT Roadway Standard Drawings. - Haul vehicles shall not enter and / or exit an open travel lane at speeds more than 10 mph below the posted speed limit. - A hauling access point to the US 421 median will be allowed at the beginning and end of R-2247CD.
+Additional hauling access points to the US 421 median shall be limited to one per direction, at a location chosen by the Design-Build Team and approved by the Department. - A hauling access point to the US 52 (Future I-74) median will be allowed at the beginning and end of R-2247EC.
+Additional hauling access points to the US 52 (Future I-74) median shall be limited to one per direction, at a location chosen by the Design-Build Team and approved by the Department. - All hauling entrances, exits and crossings shall be shown on the Transportation Management Plan. - Hauling operations that perpendicularly cross a roadway shall require Transportation Management Plans and shall be subject to the time restrictions, and holiday and special event time restrictions listed in ICT #1 and ICT #2.